-- not eating from your hand
+- Not eating from your hand.

-- not relaxing when you scratch or brush their fur
+- Not relaxing when you scratch or brush their fur.

-- if they do not enjoy to be in your lap
+- If they do not enjoy to be in your lap.

 This means you need to feed them (try to feed them directly from your hand though), provide them with a clean and comfortable home and to show them affection.

-Try spending more time talking to them or scratching their head.
+Try spending more time talking to them or petting their head.
 Try to cuddle with them.
 Never lose your hope and try to spend as much time as you can with them.
 It might seem pointless and overwhelming, but when you eventually succeed, it will be worth it for sure.

 As prey animals, you cannot expect that guinea pigs are affectionate pets, but in their social groups, they are socially active and very affectionate.
 Furthermore, they have their unique personalities: some may be more easy-going while others may be less receptive to the love their owners offer.

 There is no point in giving up, and most likely, they will eventually come around.
+Best of luck!